SjoerdKoop/vicon_control/README.md

 ## Robot control design

+Robot controllers should inherit from *RobotController* and should override the *control* function.
+An example implementation of a robot can be seen in *robot_control/src/example_robot*.
+Actuators, sensors and controllers are added in the main file *example_robot.cpp*.
+Finally the *Makefile* has be be set up.
+In summary:

+* Create &lt;your_robot&gt;.h in *robot_control/src/&lt;your_robot&gt;/include/* and &lt;your_robot&gt;.cpp in *robot_control/src/&lt;your_robot&gt;/src/*
+* In the controller header file:
+	* Include the header file for *RobotController*
+	* Inherit from *RobotController*
+	* Override the *control* function
+* Define functionality of your controller in *control* in your controller's source file.
+* In the main source file (*example_robot.cpp*):
+	* Include the header file for your controller
+	* Add actuators and sensors with set parameters (name, pins, memory location, etc)
+	* Create an instance of your controller with *new* and supply parameters for your controller (remove example)
+	* Add your controller (call *Robot::addController(&lt;your_controller_variable&gt;, &lt;actuator_name&gt;, &lt;sensor_name&gt;)*)
+* In the *Makefile*, add the source and header files and create a make target for your executable.
+See example *Makefile* for details
+* In the base *Makefile* (*robot_control/Makefile*), add an entry for your robot if it should build when invoking make in the base directory (not required)

+The software is designed so that one controller, controls one actuator-sensor pair.
+Separate controllers for multiple pairs can be created and added using the same method.
+Additional actuators and sensors should be defined in the *actuators.cpp/actuators.h* and *sensors.cpp/sensors.h* in *robot_control/src/components* respectively.
+Make sure to remake the *components* project afterwards.
+Adding these new actuators and sensors can be achieved by adding functions to the *Robot* namespace defined in *robot.cpp/robot.h* in *robot_control/src/robot*.

 ## Vision control design

-Controllers should inherit from *VisionController* and should override the *objectsToReference* function.
+Vision controllers should inherit from *VisionController* and should override the *objectsToReference* function.
 An example implementation can be seen as the example controller in the package *vision_control*.
 Afterwards create an instance of your controller in the main file and initialize with your controller.
 Finally the source file has to be added to the executable in the *CMakeLists.txt*.
 In summary:

 * Create &lt;your_controller&gt;.h in *vision_control/src/vision_control/include/vision_control* and &lt;your_controller&gt;.cpp in *vision_control/src/vision_control/src/vision_control*
 * In header file: